-- number\of\ground\motion\fields: this parameter is used to specify the number of Monte Carlo simulations of the ground motion values at the specified sites - gsim: this parameter indicates the name of a ground motion prediction equation (a list of available GMPEs can be obtained using oq info gsims and these are also documented at: http://docs.openquake.org/oq-engine/stable/openquake.hazardlib.gsim.html)
+Ground motion models The user can choose to specify one or multiple GSIMs (or GMPEs) for the scenario calculation using any of the options below.
+A list of available GSIMs can be obtained using oq info gsims in the terminal, and these are also documented at http://docs.openquake. org/oq-engine/stable/openquake.hazardlib.gsim.html.

-Multiple ground motion prediction equations can be used for a scenario hazard calculation by providing a GMPE logic tree file (described previously in Section The Ground Motion Logic Tree) using the parameter gsim\logic\tree\file.
+- A single ground motion model, e.g., gsim = BooreAtkinson2008. - A GSIM logic tree (see Section The Ground Motion Logic Tree).
+In this case multiple ground motion models can be specified in a GMPE logic tree file using the parameter gsim_logic_tree_file.
 In this case, the OpenQuake engine generates ground motion fields for all GMPEs specified in the logic tree file.
 The Branch weights in the logic tree file are ignored in a scenario analysis and only the individual Branch results are computed.
-Mean or quantile ground motion fields will not be generated.

-The ground motion fields will be computed at each of the sites and for each of the intensity measure types specified in the job configuration file.
-The above calculation can be run using the command line:
+Mean or quantile ground motion fields will not be generated. - A weighted average GSIM: starting from OpenQuake engine v3.8 it is possible to indicate an AvgGMPE that computes the geometric mean of the underlying GM-PEs, similarly to AvgSA.
+In the configuration file, a weighted average GSIM can be specified as gsim_logic_tree_file = gsim_weighted_avg.xml, where the file gsim_weighted_avg.xml can be constructed using the modifiable GMPE structure for Avg-GMPE as shown in the example below: